A Fused Gaussian Process Model for Very Large Spatial Data: Application with Sea Surface Temperature Data

-When implementing the FGP to analyze this SST dataset, the trend term is modeled as a quadratic function in terms of the latitude.
-That is, the covariates $X(\cdot) = [1, \text{latitude}(\cdot),$ $\text{latitude}^2(\cdot)]'$ are used in (\ref{eq:fgp}).
-For the low-rank component, as suggested by \cite{Cressie2008}, the multi-resolutional local bisquared basis functions are employed over the globe.
+Exploratory analysis suggests that the trend term be modeled as a quadratic function in terms of latitude.
+The covariates $X(\cdot) = [1, \text{latitude}(\cdot),$ $\text{latitude}^2(\cdot)]'$ are used in \eqref{eq:fgp}.
+For the low-rank component, as suggested in \cite{Cressie2008}, the multi-resolutional local bisquare basis functions are used over the globe.
 These basis functions are defined as: $S(\mathbf{u}) = \{1 - (\|\mathbf{u}-\mathbf{v}\|/r)^2\}^2$ if $\|\mathbf{u}-\mathbf{v}\|\leq r$, and $S(\mathbf{u})=0$ otherwise, where $\mathbf{v}$ is the center of basis function and $r$ is the radius of basis function.
 There are 32 basis functions from the first resolution, 92 from the second and 272 from third.
-Due to the fact that there are 138 basis functions with majority of support over land instead of ocean, these basis functions are excluded, which results in a total number of $r=285=21+61+176$ basis functions in the low-rank component.
+Due to the fact that there are 138 basis functions with majority of support over land instead of ocean, these basis functions are excluded, which results in a total number of $r=258=21+61+176$ basis functions in the low-rank component.
 For the GGM component, the CAR model is assumed, where the proximity matrix $\H$ is constructed with 0-1 weights based on first order neighborhood structure, and $\boldDelta$ is chosen to be the identity matrix.
-A cross-validation study is performed first to compare the FGP with only one component in the model, i.e., the Fixed Rank Kriging (FRK) or CAR, respectively, and then the FGP is applied to analyze all the data available.